quinhill/game-time/README.md

 ## About Game-Time

 Game-time is the game Breakout coded in JavaScript.
-This was a project at the Turing School of Software and Design.
+This was a project for the Turing School of Software and Design.
 Game-Time served as an introduction to classes and Canvas in JavaScript.
 The challenge was figuring out the functionality of the app and designing it in around 10 days.

 ## Installation